0Camus0/soraTesting/README.md

 - Check that your API key is valid
 - Verify you have access to the Sora 2 API
 - Check your internet connection

-## Note About the API Endpoint

-The example in `test.txt` uses `/v1/responses` endpoint with `gpt-5-nano` model, which appears to be a placeholder.
-The actual Sora 2 API client in this project uses the proper video generation endpoint (`/v1/video/generations`).
-You may need to adjust the endpoint and parameters based on the actual Sora 2 API documentation when it becomes available.

 ## License